DerGuru/The-Resonant/Chapters/P2-01 - Between Storm and Step.md

 *Right.
 Think of Invest as the directed strain you lend when I ask.
 Quality is how well the shape we build aligns with the ambient field.
 Firmness is how much structural pressure it can take.
 This object’s record has poor quality in the wild.
 It collapses at the edges under field pressure.
 That’s why the records look eaten around the edges.*

-The explanation landed where it needed to without bursting anything—and it left him with enough room to walk over to the upstairs records counter.
+The explanation landed where it needed to without bursting anything - and it left him with enough room to walk over to the upstairs records counter.
 The clerk’s name tag, half‑turned, read **Ms. Keane**.
 She slid a binder under the glass with the pragmatic care of someone who had explained the same rule all week.

 “Volume four, restricted annotations,” he said.
 “For Aisle C.”